thirawat27/QBasic-Nexus/README.md

             *   Windows: `C:\QB64\qb64.exe`
             *   macOS: `/Applications/qb64/qb64` or `~/qb64/qb64`
             *   Linux: `/usr/local/bin/qb64` or `~/qb64/qb64`
-        *   Leave empty to trigger auto-detection on startup/setting change.
+        *   Leave empty to trigger auto-detection on startup/setting change (may not always find it if installed in a non-standard location).

 *   **Setting ID**: `qbasic-nexus.compilerArgs`
     *   **Description**: Optional additional arguments to pass to the QB64 compiler (e.g., `-w` for more warnings, `-g` for debug symbols, `-prof` for profiling).
 Arguments should be space-separated.